Static HTML sites with Markdown and Metalsmith

 metalsmith.io for generating static HTML websites

-Metalsmith is NodeJS module and requires NodeJS to be installed on the system.
+Metalsmith is a NodeJS module and requires NodeJS to be installed on the system.
 Let’s go through the files in the project.

 package.json is a packaging file for Node applications.
-It has a list of dependencies which application relies on in the dependencies section.
+It has a list of dependencies which the application relies on in the dependencies section.
 The contents of the file are the following:

 {